PoTo: A Hybrid Andersen's Points-to Analysis for Python: Syntax and Semantics

-If a function definition occurs in a module initializer, then there is an entry for \pit{M.f} in $\Gamma_0$.
+A function definition in a module initializer has an entry \pit{M.f} in~$\Gamma_0$.
 Otherwise, i.e., if this function is nested into another function, we augment the local environment with \pit{f} and return the augmented environment.
-Function definition gives rise to a ``new'' statement, assigning the abstract \python{meta-func} object to \ptt{t}.
+Function definition gives rise to a ``new'' statement, assigning the abstract \ptt{meta-func} object to \ptt{t}.
 Class definitions have no effect during interpretation.
 Module-level class definitions are processed during class hierarchy analysis.

+Note also that we ignore static reference environments for nested functions, which is unsound in general.
+A function value may flow to arbitrary points of the program and it is interpreted into 3-address code when it is called (detailed in calls in~\Cref{sec:constraint_resolution}); however, interpretation happens in the empty environment rather than the actual static reference environment and references coming from enclosing scopes evaluate to empty sets.

 For uninterpreted statements, the algorithm descends into each sub-statement and extracts the corresponding 3-address code.
-These statements do not ``glue'' components according to the semantics of the statement.
-However recursive descent processes all nested assignments and calls; it appropriately augments the environment and generates 3-address code that captures value flow.
+This does not ``glue'' components according to the statement's semantics.
+However, recursive descent processes all nested assignments and calls; it augments the environment and generates 3-address code that captures value flow.

-\paragraph{Expressions} The interpretation of a variable first searches the local environment (i.e., the enclosing function), and then the global environment if the first lookup failed.
-We ignore static reference environments for nested functions, which is unsound in general.
-A function value may flow to arbitrary points of the program and it is interpreted into 3-address code when it is called at some point; however, interpretation happens in the empty environment rather than the actual static reference environment and references coming from enclosing scopes evaluate to empty sets.
-Similarly, for an attribute access, if the lookup in $\Gamma$ yields no result, the analysis maps \pyattr{\pit{e}}{\pit{f}} to a module-level-construct identifier, i.e., \pit{M.C}, \pit{M.f} or \pit{M.x}, and searches $\Gamma_0$ to retrieve the corresponding analysis variable \ptt{t} (the step is not shown in the figure).
-Subscript expressions treat [] as a special field, which is the standard in points-to analysis.